 One of Iceland’s most visited waterfalls is Gulfoss.
 It’s neither the tallest nor most powerful waterfall in Iceland, but it is one of the most beautiful.
 The glacial waters of the Hvítá river flow towards the falls through the surrounding canyon walls.
 What’s wonderful about Gulfoss is that it is a two stage drop, which makes for dramatic photos, including some fantastic slow-shutter-speed shots to transform the moving water into a soft vapour.

 For wildlife photographers, there are plenty of chances to snap photos of Iceland’s wildlife.
 While some animals, like the Icelandic horse or sheep, can be found while exploring the countryside quite easily, some creatures will take a little more looking to find.
+You can find even more tips on Iceland wildlife photography in our blog.

 Distance from Reykjavik: 424 km